thecarp/dactyl-keyboard/doc/tutorial-1a.md

 This kind of simplification is good for maintenance.
 If you want to have two kinds of Butty later on—perhaps a two-button Tutty model—you can maintain the alternate version as yet another separate file that comes after `butty.yaml` and duplicates nothing in `butty.yaml`.
-That is how the other bundled configurations work.
+That is how the bundled configurations work.
 The application never changes the contents of a configuration file.

 ## Summary